 Wow.
 This is a big question.
-It wasn't an easy decision to stay another year away from family, friends, and life at home.
+It wasn't an easy to decide to stay another year away from family, friends, and life at home.
 But Amigos is a special place.
-It's almost hard to sum up in words.
 The type of unconditional love that exists here in the midst of the hardships of the kids' pasts and the hardships of the world outside the Amigos gates is the closest thing I have ever seen to the reality that Jesus preached -- forgiving and loving not only when it is easy, but when it is the hardest thing you have ever had to do.
 When I see the kids learning to love and trust more everyday, growing physically healthier and stronger with the nutrition and medical care provided here, and becoming so well educated at the Amigos School, I know on a daily basis that this organization is doing very real good.
 How can you ever leave that??

 On a personal level, at the beginning of my volunteer term, I remember a one-year commitment seeming like a long time, but it flew by.
 As the end of my first year approached, I just knew that there was more learning and growing that I had left to do here, as well as more that I wanted to see the kids grow and also deepen relationships here.
 I feel so grateful to have been given the opportunity to spend another year with these kids and as part of this family.

 - What is your favorite part of your job?

 I talked a little before about Amigos fitting so many of my interests.
 I don't think that person was lying when they said, "Do what you love and you'll never work a day in your life."
 There are so many aspects about this place that I love that it's hard to narrow it down.